antononcube/Raku-Lingua-NumericWordForms/README-work.md

 The following TODO items are ordered by priority, the most important are on top.

-1. [ ] Expand parsing beyond trillions
+1. [ ] TODO Expand parsing beyond trillions

-2. [X] Automatic determination of the language
+2. [X] DONE Automatic determination of the language

-3. [ ] Word form generation:
+3. [ ] TODO Word form generation:
+   - [X] DONE Bulgarian
-   - [X] English
+   - [X] DONE English
-   - [ ] Bulgarian
+   - [X] DONE Koremutake
-   - [ ] Russian
+   - [ ] TODO Russian
-   - [ ] General algorithm
+   - [ ] TODO General algorithm

-4. [ ] Documentation of the general programming approach.
+4. [ ] TODO Documentation of the general programming approach.

-   - [ ] What are the main challenges?
+   - [ ] TODO What are the main challenges?
-   - [ ] How the chosen software architecture decisions address them?
+   - [ ] TODO How the chosen software architecture decisions address them?
-   - [ ] Concrete implementations walk-through.
+   - [ ] TODO Concrete implementations walk-through.
-   - [ ] How to implement / include a new language?
+   - [ ] TODO How to implement / include a new language?
-   - [ ] How the random numbers test files were made?
+   - [ ] TODO How the random numbers test files were made?
-   - [ ] Profiling, limitations, alternatives.
+   - [ ] TODO Profiling, limitations, alternatives.

-5. [ ] Full, consistent Persian numbers parsing.
+5. [ ] TODO Full, consistent Persian numbers parsing.
    - Currently, Persian number parsing works only for numbers less than 101.

-6. [X] General strategy for parsing and interpretation of numeric word forms of East Asia languages
+6. [X] DONE General strategy for parsing and interpretation of numeric word forms of East Asia languages
    - Those languages use groupings based on 10^4 instead of 10^3.
-   - [X] Implementation for Japanese.
+   - [X] DONE Implementation for Japanese.

-7. [ ] Implement parsing of ordinal numeric word forms
+7. [ ] TODO Implement parsing of ordinal numeric word forms

-   - [X] English, French, Greek, and Spanish
+   - [X] DONE English, French, Greek, and Spanish

-   - [X] Bulgarian
+   - [X] DONE Bulgarian

-   - [X] Czech, Russian, Ukrainian, Polish
+   - [X] DONE Czech, Russian, Ukrainian, Polish

-   - [X] Japanese
+   - [X] DONE Japanese

-   - [X] Koremutake
+   - [X] DONE Koremutake

-   - [X] Portuguese
+   - [X] DONE Portuguese

-   - [X] Azerbaijani
+   - [X] DONE Azerbaijani

-   - [ ] Korean
+   - [ ] TODO Korean

      - Implemented to a point.

-   - [ ] Persian
+   - [ ] TODO Persian

      - Implemented to a point.

-   - [ ] Sanskrit
+   - [ ] TODO Sanskrit

-8. [ ] Implement parsing of year "shortcut" word forms, like "twenty o three"
+8. [ ] TODO Implement parsing of year "shortcut" word forms, like "twenty o three"

-9. [ ] Implement parsing of numeric word forms for rationals, like "five twelfths"
+9. [ ] TODO Implement parsing of numeric word forms for rationals, like "five twelfths"

-10. [X] Translation function (from one language to another)
+10. [X] DONE Translation function (from one language to another)

 ------